anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: How wonderful that we have met with a paradox.
-Now we have some hope of making progress.
+Quote: How far that little candle throws its beams!
+So shines a good deed in a naughty world.

-By: Niels Bohr
+By: William Shakespeare